mediaformat/fediembedi/readme.md

 >Display your Fediverse timeline in a widget

-FediEmbedi will display your Mastodon, Pleroma, or Pixelfed timeline in a widget, with various display options.
+FediEmbedi will display your Mastodon, Pleroma, Pixelfed, PeerTube timeline with various display options.

 ### How to use shortcodes
 * `[mastodon exclude_reblogs="true"]`